Big Island Tea

 Cam Muir

-Dr. Cam Muir is Eliah’s husband and part-time tea farmer/ processor on Kilinoe Estate.
-Cam is an Associate Professor of Biology, Population and Ecological Genetics, and has been instrumental in the development of Kilinoe Tea Forest as a genetically diverse plant community.
+Dr. Cam Muir is Eliah’s husband.
+In addition to being the working manager of Big Island Tea, Cam is an Associate Professor of Biology, Population and Ecological Genetics, and has been instrumental in the development of Kilinoe Tea Forest as a genetically diverse plant community.
 Cam started studying the ecological genetics of nearby cloud forests in 1999.
-Cam is studying the effects of the tea genetic diversity, and environmental variables on the taste and health benefits of tea.
+Cam is studying the effects of the tea genetic diversity, forest ecological diversity, soil microbiome, and environmental variables on the taste and health benefits of tea with collaborators at the University of Mississippi.
 This knowledge can help farmers to grow tea more sustainably.